corrode/corrode.github.io/content/blog/expressions/index.md

 }
 ```

-We know that `home` is not `None` when we `unwrap` it, because we checked it before.
+We know that `home` is not `None` when we `unwrap` it, because we checked it right above.
 But what if we refactor the code?
-We might forget about this check and introduce a bug.
+We might forget the check and introduce a bug.

 This can be rewritten as: